lachlan-ibm/ibmvia_autoconf/docs/container.rst

 Kubernetes / OpenShift
 ----------------------
-If Verify Access is deployed with Kubernetes, then ``kubectl`` cli tool can be used to promote a configuration snapshot.
+If Verify Identity Access is deployed with Kubernetes, then ``kubectl`` cli tool can be used to promote a configuration snapshot.
 There are two ways to do this: One, use Kubernetes to restart the deployments; Two, use the automated service from the legacy "all-in-one" container.
 It is recommended to use Kubernetes to rollout restarts to deployments where possible.